liyanonline/courses/README.md

 * Operational Research: QOPZ-KSMU
 * Business Intelligence: XZPT-APZG

-# Alternatively, join my classes at [google classroom](http://classroom.google.com) with the class codes as follows:
+# Alternatively, join my classes at [google classroom](http://classroom.google.com) as follows:
 * Go to classroom.google.com and click Sign In.
 Sign in with your Google Account. ...
 * At the top, click Add Join class.
 * Enter the class code your teacher gave you and click Join.